 - 1. ESXi hypervisor should be installed on each host. - 2.
 StarWind VSAN should be installed on the Windows Server operating system deployed as VM on each host. - 3.
-The network interfaces on each node for Synchronization and iSCSI/StarWind heartbeat interfaces should be in different subnets and connected directly according to the network diagram above.
-Here, the 172.16.10.x subnet is used for the iSCSI/StarWind heartbeat traffic, while the 172.16.20.x subnet is used for the Synchronization traffic.
+On each node, network interfaces to be used for Synchronization and iSCSI/StarWind heartbeat should be in different subnets and connected directly according to the network diagram above.
+Here, the 172.16.10.x, 172.16.11.x, 172.16.12.x subnets are used for the iSCSI/StarWind heartbeat traffic, while the 172.16.20.x, 172.16.21.x, 172.16.22.x subnets are used for the Synchronization traffic.

 NOTE: Do not use ISCSI/Heartbeat and Synchronization channels over the same physical link.
-Synchronization and iSCSI/Heartbeat links and can be connected either via redundant switches or directly between the nodes.
+Synchronization and iSCSI/Heartbeat links can be connected either via redundant switches or directly between the nodes.

-Preparing Environment For Starwind Vsan
+Preparing Environment For Starwind Vsan Deployment

-Deployment